Ways to Help an Addicted Friend

 - Help them break down barriers to treatment.
 This might include discussing your friend’s objections and fears about treatment.
 For example, they may be afraid of withdrawal symptoms, but you can reassure them that many programs offer safe, comfortable detox.
 They may also be worried about leaving for treatment while neglecting their daily responsibilities.
 If you’re able to, you might offer to help with or arrange for assistance with day-to-day issues such as childcare, bills, or household chores.

-Learning Not to Enable
+Learning Not to Enable your Friends and Loves Ones

 You may want to do everything you can to help your friend, but be aware that there is often a fine line between helping and enabling.
 You may be trying to help by assuming your friend’s responsibilities when they’re too intoxicated or by lending them money, but doing so may be unintentionally reinforcing their substance use.
 Facing the consequences of their substance use may be what your friend needs to find the motivation to get help.6